rust-stuco/lectures/week12/parallelism.md

 }
 ```

-* Why doesn't the child thread always print "Hello" 8 times?
+* Why doesn't the child thread print `"Hello"` 8 times?

 ---

-# Process Exit `SIGKILL`s Threads
+# Process Exit Kills Threads

 * When the main thread finishes execution, the process it belongs to exits
-* Once the process exits, all threads in the process are `SIGKILL`ed
+* Once the process exits, all threads in the process are killed
 * If we want to let our child threads finish, we have to wait for them!